open-xchange/appsuite-middleware/documentation/components/sharing_guest_mode.md

 The following chapters cover different topics regarding sharing and guest users and try to describe some technical background and impact where hosters, administrators or integrators might be interested in.

+> With the version 7.10.2 the publication mechanism along subscription done to those publications were removed.

 # Creating Shares

 Basically, creating a share means adding an additional permission entity to the shared folder or item.
 Previously, this was only possible for &quot;internal&quot; entities, i.e. regular users or user groups.
 Now, the underlying permission system has been extended to support external entities, which can be either invited guest users, or special &quot;anonymous&quot; guest users who access a shared folder or item via a secret link.
 Anonymous and invited guest users are explained in more detail below.